yxni98/EMNLP_2022/_pages/venue.md

 **How can I travel around the city?**

-An inexpensive bus service serves Abu Dhabi, and is operated by the Abu Dhabi Municipality.
+An inexpensive bus service serves Abu Dhabi and is operated by the Abu Dhabi Municipality.
 There are city-wide bus routes, with stops in many residential areas.
 Taxi service is inexpensive relative to other similar cities; the law requires drivers to use their meters.
 Taxis are usually available at hotels and malls.
 Depending on the time of day and rush hour conditions, taxi service can be sporadic.
 Drivers generally speak some English; be sure your driver knows exactly where you wish to go.

 **Is Abu Dhabi an accessible city?**

 Yes.
-Modern areas and establishments such as cultural sites, hotels, restaurants are fitted with adaptations and services for people with special needs or disabilities .
+Modern areas and establishments such as cultural sites, hotels, restaurants are fitted with adaptations and services for people with special needs or disabilities.
 Parking lots include designated spots, public spaces have been updated with proper facilities, and ramps are increasingly commonplace outside public buildings.

 **I have never been to the UAE before, and I have some concerns about traveling there.
 Who can I talk to?**